jkawamoto/ctranslate2-rs/README.md

 If no feature is specified:

 - On macOS, Apple Accelerate will be used by default.
-- On Linux, Ruy will be used by default.
+- On Linux and Windows, Ruy will be used by default.

-Both macOS and Linux require the installation of CMake to compile the library.
+The installation of CMake is required to compile the library.

+Additional notes for Windows:
+it is necessary to add `RUSTFLAGS=-C target-feature=+crt-static` to the environment variables for compilation.

 ## Model Conversion for CTranslate2